 Please note, as of 2017 all conventional loans require a min 620 credit score.

 Conventional loans come with a verity of different mortgage payment terms available.
 Home buyers can pick Adjustable Rate Terms or Fix Rate Terms.
 Adjustable Rate Conventional loans come in a 5 year, 7 year and 10 year terms.
 Fix Rate Conventional loan terms include 10 year, 15 year, 20 year, 25 year and 30 year term.

 So what is the best mortgage option for you?

 Well, that depends on how much money you have available for a down payment, credit profile, etc. If you have 5% or more to put down on your new home, the Conventional home loan should certainly be looked at closely.
 If money is tight for a down payment, or you want to conserve your saving, the Government home loan mortgage options like FHA, VA or USDA, maybe worth a closer look.
 Buyer’s that require larger loan amounts can learn more about Jumbo financing options up to 95%.
 See all the Loan Programs here

 Contact us and we would be happy to review all available home loan options with you!
-For prompt service, you can submit the “Request Information” form at the top of your screen.
+For prompt service, you can submit the “Request Contact” form at the top of your screen.
 We generally respond to all submitted requests within minutes during regular business hours.